Medications and Drugs

 What is the most important information I should know about emtricitabine and tenofovir (AccessPak for HIV PEP Basic, Truvada)?

 Emtricitabine and tenofovir can cause severe or fatal liver problems.
-Call your doctor at once if you have symptoms such as nausea, stomach pain, low fever, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).
+Call your doctor at once if you have symptoms such as nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 Report Problems to the Food and Drug Administration